keerthik/regittable/README.md

 Set the `db_root_rel_path` var to the absolute (or relative to the `regittable.py` location) path to your local Dropbox folder root contents.

-Create a configuration object for each reMarkable notebook or file you sync to Dropbox.
+Create a configuration file element for each reMarkable notebook or file you sync to Dropbox.

 ```
 {